World-of-Workflows/WorkflowsUniversity/05_database.md

 The User Configurable Database offers a flexible and intuitive platform for managing your data, allowing you to:

--   Create custom *Types* (tables) with user-defined fields, data types, and relationships.
+-   Create custom *Tables* (tables) with user-defined fields, data types, and relationships.
 -   Import and export data in various formats, such as CSV
 -   Search, filter, and sort records to quickly find the information you